WordPress Features Explained – WordPress Themes

 StoreFront specialises in e-commerce themes for WordPress.
 Their themes integrate well with powerful e-commerce platforms and plugins.

-StudioPress provides WordPress themes based on a framework that allows you to quickly and easily build a professional WordPress website that is highly search optimized, and provides auto-updating design architecture, turn-key designs with beautiful frames for your content and unprecedented control of the framework.
+StudioPress provides WordPress themes based on a framework that allows you to quickly and easily build a professional WordPress website that is highly search optimised, and provides auto-updating design architecture, turn-key designs with beautiful frames for your content and unprecedented control of the framework.

 One low price entitles you to receive unlimited support and updates, and install your themes on unlimited domains. for more details, click here: StudioPress.